Korazim Plateau

-The Korazim Plateau (רמת כורזים, Ramat Korazim, also spelled Corazim) is a volcanic plateau, located in northern Israel.
-The plateau is bounded between by the Hula Valley in the north, Sea of Galilee in the south, the mountains of the Galilee to the west and by the Jordan River to the east.
+The Korazim Plateau (רמת כורזים, Ramat Korazim, also spelled Corazim) is a volcanic plateau in northern Israel.
+The plateau is bounded by the Hula Valley in the north, Sea of Galilee in the south, the mountains of the Galilee to the west and the Jordan River to the east.
 It is named after an ancient Jewish settlement also known as "Chorazin".
-The highest point is Filon Hill, which is 409 meters above sea level.
+The highest point is Philon Hill, which is 409 meters above sea level.

-The plateau is home to a few Israeli communities, including Rosh Pinna, Hatzor HaGlilit and the Bedouin town of Tuba-Zangariyye.
-The plateau's rural settlements make part of the regional councils of Upper Galilee, Mevo'ot HaHermon and Emek HaYarden.
-Several important archaeological and historical sites are located on the plateau, including Tel Hazor, Daughters of Jacob Bridge, Mount of Beatitudes and Jubb Yussef.
-Historically the plateau also served as a transit region for the valleys to the north and south, and the heights to the east and west.
+Towns on the plateau include Rosh Pinna, Hatzor HaGlilit and Tuba-Zangariyye.
+The rural communities in the region are administered by the Upper Galilee Regional Council, Mevo'ot HaHermon Regional Council and Emek HaYarden Regional Council.
+Notable archaeological and historical sites include Tel Hazor, Daughters of Jacob Bridge, Mount of Beatitudes and Jubb Yussef.

+Historically the plateau served as a waystation from north to south and east to west.
 Armies passed through the plateau towards the Golan during the Palestine Campaign of World War I in 1918, the 1948 Arab–Israeli war, Six Day War and Yom Kippur War.